About the course

 About the training provider

-We work in close partnership with Cabot Learning Federation (CLF), who are a well-established Bristol-based Primary and Secondary School Centred Initial Teacher Training (SCITT).
-Our work together as a collaborative partnership has unequivocal high standards and builds on active research and evidence-based practice.
-We hold the learner firmly at the heart of all our learning, provide challenges for reflection and develop emotionally and culturally intelligent leadership at all levels as well as having great expertise in narrowing the gap in outcomes and achievement for both children and families.
+Our work together as a collaborative partnership has unequivocal high standards and builds on active research and evidence based practice.
+We hold the learner firmly at the heart of all our learning, provide challenges to reflect on.

 Training with disabilities and other needs